 If your team does work on production servers, this is an indication that your work environment is in a precarious position.
 Introducing a CI pipeline will force your team to standardise their deployment processes and make sure rigour is applied to deployments.
 By doing this, you're not-so-subtly changing the culture of the team to remove bugs and defects from their work.
 It will also mean that they deliver quality code once, rather than horrible code twenty times.
 Hopefully, failed production deployments should be a thing of the past.

 Now that you definitely have a CI pipeline, good work.
 Now that you've got processes in place to reduce production impairing incidents, let's get started on introducing testing into the CI pipeline.
 Automated tests are great bang-for-buck as they only need to be defined once and are an immediate indicator if buggy code has been committed onto a branch.
 It also means that your team requires less time to manually test and gives them more confidence to push releases.

 DevOps is all about empowering your team to be better, do better, and deliver better products.
 You're not just making money; you're making experiences for your customers and your team.
 If every deployment results in negative experiences, you will end up losing on all fronts.
 You need to change your team culture, and not just give your developers production access to an AWS instance and a Jenkins instance.
 A team with good culture can become better at using tools - a team with bad culture will turn good tools into dumpster fires.

 These are just a few suggestions, but they at least give you an idea of simple things you can do to start to introduce your team to DevOps culture.
 The one thing that is important, is that if you decide to actually implement one of these things, you need to make sure you follow through.
 A half-implemented practice is worse than nothing because it allows you to operate with a false sense of security.

-Thanks for reading and if you'd like to continue the conversation, feel free to send me a DM or Tweet me @stophammotime.
+Thanks for reading and if you'd like to continue the conversation, feel free to contact me on Twitter @stophammotime.